-- Documents developed include methods for identifying characteristics and activities to be inspected, acceptance and rejection criteria, and the individuals or groups responsible for performing the inspection. - Objective evidence of inspection results is recorded. - o Hold or witness points are identified. - o The appropriate personnel approve data to ensure that all inspection requirements have been satisfied. - o The prerequisites to be satisfied prior to inspection are identified, including operator qualification and equipment calibration.
-Where sampling is used to verify acceptability of a group of items, the standard used as the basis for acceptance needs to be identified. - o Inspectors are qualified in accordance with applicable codes, standards and training programmes. - Appropriate inspections are performed during various phases of operation, such as receiving inspections, in-process inspections, final inspections, and maintenance inspections.
+- A description of measures to ensure that the following measures concerning internal inspections are implemented: - Inspection procedures, instructions, or checklists are available for each work operation, where necessary to ensure quality. - Documents developed include methods for identifying characteristics and activities to be inspected, acceptance and rejection criteria, and the individuals or groups responsible for performing the inspection. - Objective evidence of inspection results is recorded. - Hold or witness points are identified. - The appropriate personnel approve data to ensure that all inspection requirements have been satisfied. - The prerequisites to be satisfied prior to inspection are identified, including operator qualification and equipment calibration.
+Where sampling is used to verify acceptability of a group of items, the standard used as the basis for acceptance needs to be identified. - Inspectors are qualified in accordance with applicable codes, standards and training programmes. - Appropriate inspections are performed during various phases of operation, such as receiving inspections, in-process inspections, final inspections, and maintenance inspections.